msm-code/ghidralib/docs/getting_started.md

 # Print all basic blocks in main function
 for block in Function("main").basicblocks:
     print(block)

+# Print high variables in main function
+# These are the variables as seen by decompiler - the ones
+# that one thinks about when reversing
+print(Function("main").high_variables)

+# Get the control flow graph of the main function...
+# ...and show it! (you can do something more useful instead)
+Function("main").control_flow.show()

 # Decompile the main function and print the C code.
 print(Function("main").decompile())